Menu

 Dog Friendly

-Please see Amenities section below for more information
+Please see the Dog Friendly section below for more information

-Plenty of room for everyone, and within easy walking distance of the golden dune-fringed sands of Beadnell Bay.
+A spacious historic house within easy walking distance of the golden dune-fringed sands of Beadnell Bay.

-Space, glorious space!
-That’s what abounds at this Victorian vicarage on the fringes of Beadnell, one of Northumberland’s most charming seaside villages.
-These days it’s an impressive four-bedroom home — one where groups of families or friends will never feel on top of one another.
+Space abounds at this Victorian vicarage on the fringes of Beadnell, one of Northumberland’s most charming seaside villages.
+Today, it’s an impressive four-bedroom home where groups of family and friends will never feel on top of one another, flanked by its very own woodland grove and garden – an enclosed, wonderfully private garden space where youngsters might safely tear around before everyone gathers for a barbecue in the sheltered, walled courtyard.

-The drawing room with double-aspect windows overlooking the garden is perhaps the most impressive with its open fireplace, chandelier and family portraits lining the walls.
+The drawing room with double-aspect windows overlooking the garden is particularly impressive with its open fireplace, chandelier and family portraits lining the walls.
 There’s plenty of space for relaxed socialising here, while the dining room with its large mahogany dining table is perfect for family gatherings or formal entertaining.

-Upstairs are four comfortable, pastel-hued bedrooms on the first floor — a large master suite with a king-size bed and dressing table; two airy doubles, one of them en-suite, and a twin — plus two family bathrooms.
+Upstairs are four comfortable, pastel-hued bedrooms, comprising a large master suite with a king-size bed and dressing table, two airy doubles – one with an ensuite bathroom – a twin room, and two family bathrooms.
+To keep you entertained on rainy days, the games room is complete with ping-pong and American-style pool tables.

 Property Layout